A review on deep reinforcement learning for fluid mechanics: an update: Transversal remarks

 A lot has been achieved in a short period of time, but many related issues remain to be addressed for which the RL literature provides a number of a off-the-shelf methods already proved fruitful in different context (mostly robotics), that could help reach even higher levels of performance and robustness.
-Typical examples include learning a model of the environment in such a way that errors in the model do not degrade the asymptotic performance \cite{chua2018,buckman2018}, or wrapping redundant states into equivalent classes of canonical spaces \cite{wu2017} to increase the data efficiency; using data augmentation and randomization techniques to train over a wide distribution of states \cite{tobin2017,lee2019net} or partitioning the initial state distribution and training different policies later to be merged \cite{ghosh2017} to alleviate stochasticity; optimizing for worst case expected return objectives \cite{mankowitz2019} or pursuing soft-robustness \cite{derman2018} to improve robustness; using the frameworks of partially observable Markov decision process \cite{cassandra1994} and delay-aware Markov Decision Process \cite{chen2021} to account for partial observability and delayed dynamics.
+Typical examples include learning a model of the environment in such a way that errors in the model do not degrade the asymptotic performance \cite{chua2018,buckman2018}, or wrapping redundant states into equivalent classes of canonical spaces \cite{wu2017} to increase the data efficiency; using data augmentation and randomization techniques to train over a wide distribution of states \cite{tobin2017,lee2019net} or partitioning the initial state distribution and training different policies later to be merged \cite{ghosh2017} to alleviate stochasticity; optimizing for worst case expected return objectives \cite{mankowitz2019} or pursuing soft-robustness \cite{derman2018} to improve robustness; adding incentives to increase the policy entropy to provide more choices in solving a problem when situations are changed from the training, and thus to ease transfer learning~\cite{eysenbach2021maximum}; using the frameworks of partially observable Markov decision process \cite{cassandra1994} and delay-aware Markov Decision Process \cite{chen2021} to account for partial observability and delayed dynamics.